medilocus/graphic_videos/docs/export.md

 ## Available Methods

+* Single Core
-* Single Core: Exports and encodes each frame.
+    * Exports and encodes each frame.
+    * Good for all projects.
+Almost never fails.
+    * Slow
+* Multi Core
-* Multi Core: Exports and encodes each frame on all system cores.
+    * Exports and encodes each frame on all system cores.
 Uses many temporary files.
-MAY BE UNSTABLE.
+    * Fails only on scenes containing videos.
+    * Fast for projects with lots of rendering.
+* FFmpeg
-* FFmpeg: Exports and compresses with FFmpeg.
+    * Exports and compresses with FFmpeg.
 Uses one temporary file.
+    * Uses same method as single core.
+    * Small output file size.

 [Back to documentation home][dochome]